Innovative technology tricks and kills brain cancer cells

-A group of scientists led by Christopher Chitambara and Kathleen Schmeind in preclinical trials
+A team of scientists led by Christopher Chitambar and Kathleen Schminda in preclinical trials

 Scientists say that numerous studiesstudies of the relationship between iron and cancer show that high levels of iron in the body lead to increased risk and severe disease.
 Researchers believe this is due to cancer cells using Fe(III) iron to multiply and spread.